logo

 Resale Value: The resale value of an old house might not appreciate as much as a newer property, affecting potential future profits.

-Buying a Half-Million Dollar House with a Mortgage:
+Buying a Half-Million Dollar House with a Mortage:

 Pros: